neutral-af/backend/README.md

 The schema files are located in `schema/`, and the Go types are generated using `gqlgen` and configured in the `gqlgen.yml`.
 You'll need to [install gqlgen](https://github.com/99designs/gqlgen) first.

 When the schema changes, the generated Go types need to be updated as well.
-After updating the `schema` submodule, run:
+After updating any of the `.graphql` files, run:

     make deps